apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/iostatistics.md

 This is the interface which an object instance MUST implement if they are a source of IOStatistics information.

+#### Invariants

+The result of `getIOStatistics()` must be one of

+* `null`
+* an immutable `IOStatistics` for which each map of entries is an empty map.
+* an instance of an `IOStatistics` whose statistics MUST BE unique to that instance of the class implementing `IOStatisticsSource`.

+Less formally: if the statistics maps returned are non-empty, all the statistics must be collected from the current instance, and not from all instances, the way some of the `FileSystem` statistics are collected.

+The `IOStatistics` instance MAY include aggregate statistics collected from other objects created by that stores.l

+For example, the statistics of a filesystem instance must be unique to that instant and not shared with any other.
+However, those statistics may also collect and aggregate statistics generated in the use of input and output streams created by that file system instance.

+The result of `getIOStatistics()`, if non-null, MAY be a different instance on every invocation.

 <!--  ============================================================= -->
 <!--  Interface: IOStatistics -->
 <!--  ============================================================= -->